hundredyearfarms/Hundred-Year-Farm-Project/README.md

 **SUMMARY**

-An experiment in transitioning a small portion of our agribusiness farmland to agroforestry with habitat restoration.
+We are transitioning a small portion of our agribusiness farmland to agroforestry with habitat restoration.

-Agroforestry has the potential, over the next hundred years, to transition land no longer suitable for agribusiness back to natural habitat while still remaining a reliable source of local energy, food, materials, and water.
+Agroforestry has the potential, over the next hundred years, to transition land that is no longer suitable for agribusiness back to natural habitat while being a source of local energy, food, materials, and water.

 While such transitions could become a generally preferred solution in the future, they are not yet economically feasible and the necessary technology is decades away.
 This project is working towards the long-term development of the technology and practices that could some day allow agroforestry with habitat restoration to scale in a meaningful way.